Judges' Filing Preferences

 16. PROTECTION REQUESTS AND EXTENSIONS OF TIME

-17. Request by motion in compliance with Local Civil Rule 6.01 (not via facsimile, mail, or telephone).
+* Request for extension of time must be by motion filed in compliance with Local Civil Rule 6.01 (not via facsimile, email, or telephone).

 18. SIGNATURES